MBB Stock Photos 2018-04-05 (703 of 860).JPG

 Hello there and welcome!
 Thanks for being here…how have you been?

-If you’re new here (but even if we’re old friends), I feel it’s important to mention up front that I run a practice that is open and accepting to all people.
+If you’re new here (or even if we’re old friends), I feel it’s important to mention up front that I run a practice that is open and accepting to all people.
 ALL people.
 Massage therapy and bodywork are very personal services.
 Touch is personal.
-So I need you to feel completely cozy comfy with me as a professional and my philosophy if we’re to successfully work together.
+So I need you to feel completely comfy cozy with me as a professional and my philosophy if we’re to successfully work together.
 We all come from vastly different backgrounds and experiences.
-So while I can’t truly walk in your shoes, know that to work with you, I know to honor you where you are at.
+While I can’t truly walk in your shoes, you r experiences, I know I need to honor you where you are at.
 In life.
 In identity.
 In healing and recovery.
 From there, we can work together.

 I am accepting new clients at this time (especially if you are a referral from Clash Physical Therapy ) but for weekday appointment times only.
 Weekend and evening slots are reserved for my existing clients and booked out through the foreseeable future.
 My fall/winter schedule is up to date and massage therapy/bodywork sessions can be scheduled up to 90 days in advance.